-Polyester is synthesized from petroleum and because oil and water do not mix, although it does withstand liquids, it is attracted to oils, such as dog oils.
+Polyester is synthesized from petroleum and it withstands liquids.
+However, because oil and water do not mix, Polyester is attracted to oils, such as dog oils.
 It can wrinkle and shrink as well.
 Polyester is usually blended with other fibers for upholstery.
 This is done to reduce fading, add wrinkle resistance, and eliminate crushing of napped fabrics.
 It has limited use as a pet friendly upholstery fabric.

 Olefin is another fabric synthesized from petroleum.
 It is widely known by the brand name of 'Herculon.'
 It has many good qualities, such as resistance to moisture and stains, including a majority of chemicals such as bleach.
 It is also resistant to heat and insects.
 However, the fiber does not hold dyes well so it is limited in color and pattern selection.
 It will attract oils, and is easily damaged by friction.
 It has limited use as a pet friendly upholstery fabric if your pet has excessive body oils.